What is it?

 Birth with midwives in Chisasibi takes place at the Chisasibi Hospital, the Chisasibi temporary Birthing Home or at the clients’ home, depending on the client’s choice and clinical situation.

 Midwifery Services and Birthing Homes are planned for Mistissini and Waskaganish, which will also service the communities of Waswanipi, Ouje-Bougoumou, Eastmain and Nemaska.

 What is it like?

-Midwives work closely with doctors and nurses for any medical concerns or emergencies, and also work with the nutritionist, community worker and social worker to provide the best care possible for women and their families.
+Midwives work closely with doctors and nurses for any medical concerns or emergencies, and also work with the nutritionist, community worker and social worker to provide the best care possible for pregnant people and their families.

 You can meet with a midwife as soon as you know that you are pregnant.

-In your first visit, you will get to know each other better, and the midwife will assess whether midwifery services will be right for you – that is, if you are a healthy woman with a normal pregnancy, and, if necessary, if you are able to control gestational diabetes through diet and exercise.
+During your first visit, you will get to know each other and the midwife will help to assess whether midwifery services is right for you.

 - you experience bleeding, fever, or headaches,